bharanisandeep/digital-cv/README.md

 **Technologies used:**
 Shell Scripting, SQL, PL/SQL, Actuate, UNIX, ORACLE, SYBASE, Control M, GENEOS

-**:newspaper_roll: Responsibilities:**
+**🗞️ Responsibilities:**
 -	Worked in production Support Environment in report generation team of Corporate Banking & Securities Hedge Funds.
 -	Prepare solutions design for new Project to provide technical review & feedback on critical project input documentation.
 -	Involved in analysis, evaluation, planning & implementation of Capital Market application like PRIME FINANCE.
 -	Analyzed & mitigated risks; manage the network connectivity for Stock exchange
 -	Managing security using grants and revokes, Performing Backup and Recovery of Databases.
 -	Monitored Server usage, error messages, and job scheduling on daily basis and Monitor crontab jobs daily and rectify issues.
 -	Open Change Request tickets in the JIRA ticketing system, get approvals, present the change on Change Board Meetings and implement the changes in the production and DR         servers during maintenance slots.
 -	Creation of change record for changes to be implemented in Production and perform the deployments in Production.
 -	Active participation in the crisis call and interact with the Business, Users to resolve the issue timely.
 -	Creating shell scripts for automating the manual health checks.